OM System OM-5 Mark II Review

 What is the OM System OM-5 Mark II?

 The OM System OM-5 Mark II is a Micro Four Thirds mirrorless camera aimed at outdoor-loving photographers who value portability and performance.
-It follows on from the OM-5 with updates to enhance usability, especially for those upgrading from smartphones or looking for a more compact second body.
+It follows on from the OM-5 with updates to enhance usability, especially for those upgrading from smartphones or experienced photographers looking for a more compact second body.

 OM System OM-5 Mark II Price and Availability